Notes on all meetings in 2005Go... Back (2004)... Last Six Meetings (most recent first)... Forward (2006)

 |Rotarian Ian Copland|

 The Rotary Club of Cupar held their annual Burns Lunch.
 President Bill Low welcomed a company of 34 Members and 4 guests.
 Past President Sandy Mitchell delivered the Selkirk Grace, Ian Cuthill piped in the haggis and Honorary member, Charlie Todd addressed the haggis with his usual style.
 In proposing the Immortal Memory, Past President Ian Copland pointed out that Burns's life mirrored the turbulent times he lived in.
 Burn's international appeal rested not just on his Scottishness and the beauty and simple truth of his language, but really on his common humanity, his humanitarian concern for the oppressed and poor.
 It is the quality which has always elicited a deep response in the Rotary movement.
 Robert Burns was the favourite poet of Paul Harris, founder of Rotary International.
 Harris visited Ayr and Burn's birthplace in 1928.
 Ian also recalled the inspiration that Burns provided to Tom Sutherland, the Beirut hostage who endured 6 years of confinement by remembering and reciting favourite poems from his youth.
 Sandy Mitchell gave the vote of thanks, suitably in verse.
-Under Club Business, Secretary Grant McLeish announced that to date, Rotary International in Great Britain and Ireland had donated £5 million pounds to the Tsunami appeal, of which more than £1 million of aid was delivered to survivors within 14 days of the disaster through the good offices of Rotary colleagues in the affected areas.
+Under Club Business, Secretary Grant McLeish announced that to date, Rotary International in Great Britain and Ireland had donated £5 million to the Tsunami appeal, of which more than £1 million of aid was delivered to survivors within 14 days of the disaster through the good offices of Rotary colleagues in the affected areas.
 This aid included 3168 Aquaboxes, 1159 Shelterboxes and 75 Emergency Boxes providing shelter and clean water for 20,000 people.
 The company concluded proceedings by singing " Auld Lang Syne "

 Lunchtime Meeting on 26th January 2005